naifen/naifen-resume.github.io/_posts/2018-09-28-an-adventure-in-reactjs-pwa.markdown

 date:   2018-09-28 22:10:23 -0700
 categories: react.js pwa javascript web mobile
 ---
+Making a PWA with React.js utilizing Ruby China's public API.

-# Intro
+## Intro

-> A PWA made with React.js using RubyChina's APIs.
+A PWA made with React.js using RubyChina's APIs.
 It's built with mobile first in mind, responsive desktop UI & UX is also included.
+I used to use Redux a lot, this time I want to see if I can use React's new Context API only.

 ## Motivation